 - Reboot your computer

-If Windows Update feature tells you that there are no updates available for your computer even though your version/build is not at the level listed above, you need to update to the latest version/build of Windows 10/11 following these steps:
+If Windows Update feature tells you that there are no updates available for your computer even though your version/build is not at the level listed required, you can update to the latest version/build of Windows 10/11 following these steps:

 - Launch a web browser and navigate to this site:

-- Your browser will attempt to download Windows Update Assistant app (Windows10Upgradexxxx.exe).
+- Your browser will attempt to download Windows Update Assistant app.
 Open/run this file, or save it in your Downloads folder and then open it once it is downloaded.

-- When asked Do you want to allow this app to make changes to your device? click on Yes.
+- When asked Do you want to allow this app to make changes to your device?
+Click Yes.

 Real-Time Protection

-In Windows 10, you can turn off Microsoft Defender Antivirus real-time protection, but it will only be temporary unless disabled.
-Windows will automatically turn real-time protection back on if it's off for a while.
-Always-on protection consists of real-time protection, behavior monitoring, and heuristics to identify malware based on known suspicious and malicious activities.
+In Windows 10/11, you can turn off Microsoft Defender Antivirus real-time protection, but it will only be temporary unless disabled.
+Windows will automatically turn real-time protection back on.
+Always-on protection consists of real-time protection, behaviour monitoring, and heuristics to identify malware based on known suspicious and malicious activities.
 These activities include events, such as processes making unusual changes to existing files, modifying or creating automatic startup registry keys and startup locations (also known as auto-start extensibility points, or ASEPs), and other changes to the file system or file structure.
 To check your real-time protection settings:

-- Click on the Start menu button then Settings (gear icon)
+- Click Start menu, then Settings (gear icon)

 Microsoft Defender Anti-malware and Anti-spyware

-The Antimalware Service Executable process is Microsoft Defender’s background service, and it always remains running in the background.
+The Anti-malware Service Executable process is Microsoft Defender’s background service, which always runs in the background.
 It’s responsible for checking files for malware when you access them, performing background system scans to check for dangerous software, installing antivirus definition updates, and anything else a security application like Microsoft Defender needs to do.

 Windows Firewall